- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 - During the breakup of the Bell System

-access to the source code.
-This triggered a lot of forking which (ultimately) led to the marriage of GNU (everything
+for access to the source code.
+This triggered a lot of forking which (ultimately) led to the marriage of GNU

-rewritten except the kernel) and Linux (the kernel).
-The duo are now being continually improved by the brightest minds
+(everything rewritten except the kernel) and Linux (the kernel).
+The duo are now being continually improved by the

 - EVE (Extensible VMS Editor) has no width limit